Compliance

 Network segmentation separates network resources to control access and enhance security.
 In the context of PCI-DSS, network segmentation divides the cardholder data environment (CDE) from other system components.

 Separating the cardholder data environment from other resources allows businesses to secure cardholder data.
-This is a major challenge of cybersecurity in finance.
+This is a major challenge of cybersecurity in financial services.
 With proper segmentation, hackers will struggle to move from off-scope endpoints and apps to the CDE.
 Data breaches are much less likely.

 Segmentation is not a PCI-DSS requirement.
 It complements other compliance tools such as encryption, access management, and firewall protection.
 If you have any doubts about core requirements, check out our PCI-DSS compliance checklist for more information.